With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Anderson/oconee/pickens Community Mental Health Center Oconee Clinic is a mental health treatment center in Seneca, SC, located at 115 Carter Park Drive, 29678 zip code area.
 Anderson/oconee/pickens Community Mental Health Center Oconee Clinic provides telemedicine/telehealth and outpatient treatment.
-Anderson/oconee/pickens Community Mental Health Center Oconee Clinic offers behavior modification, psychotropic medication and couples/family therapy to seniors 65 or older, children / adolescents and adults.
-Anderson/oconee/pickens Community Mental Health Center Oconee Clinic also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services at Anderson/oconee/pickens Community Mental Health Center Oconee Clinic consist of court-ordered outpatient treatment, supported housing and education services.
+Anderson/oconee/pickens Community Mental Health Center Oconee Clinic offers trauma therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Anderson/oconee/pickens Community Mental Health Center Oconee Clinic also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Anderson/oconee/pickens Community Mental Health Center Oconee Clinic consist of housing services, court-ordered outpatient treatment and case management.

 Learn MoreAnderson/oconee/pickens Community Mental Health Center Pickens Clinic is a mental health clinic in Easley, South Carolina, located at 337 West Main Street, 29640.
-Anderson/oconee/pickens Community Mental Health Center Pickens Clinic offers outpatient treatment and telemedicine/telehealth.
-Anderson/oconee/pickens Community Mental Health Center Pickens Clinic provides activity therapy, psychotropic medication and trauma therapy to seniors 65 or older, young adults and adults.
-Anderson/oconee/pickens Community Mental Health Center Pickens Clinic also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services provided by Anderson/oconee/pickens Community Mental Health Center Pickens Clinic include psychosocial rehabilitation services, housing services and family psychoeducation.
+Anderson/oconee/pickens Community Mental Health Center Pickens Clinic offers telemedicine/telehealth and outpatient treatment.
+Anderson/oconee/pickens Community Mental Health Center Pickens Clinic provides trauma therapy, behavior modification and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
+Anderson/oconee/pickens Community Mental Health Center Pickens Clinic also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services provided by Anderson/oconee/pickens Community Mental Health Center Pickens Clinic include intensive case management, education services and family psychoeducation.

 Learn MoreAnderson/oconee/pickens Mental Health Center is one of mental health facilities in Anderson, South Carolina, located at 200 Mcgee Road, 29625 zip code.
-Anderson/oconee/pickens Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Anderson/oconee/pickens Mental Health Center provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Anderson/oconee/pickens Mental Health Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Anderson/oconee/pickens Mental Health Center include supported housing, court-ordered outpatient treatment and case management.
+Anderson/oconee/pickens Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Anderson/oconee/pickens Mental Health Center provides cognitive behavioral therapy, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Anderson/oconee/pickens Mental Health Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Anderson/oconee/pickens Mental Health Center include court-ordered outpatient treatment, education services and housing services.

 Learn MoreAvita Community Partners Toccoa Service Center is a mental health clinic in Toccoa, GA, located at 1763 Fernside Drive, 30577 zip code area.
 Avita Community Partners Toccoa Service Center provides outpatient treatment and telemedicine/telehealth.
-Avita Community Partners Toccoa Service Center offers group therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Avita Community Partners Toccoa Service Center also supports people requiring dual diagnosis treatment, veterans and children/adolescents with serious emotional disturbance.
-Additional services offered at Avita Community Partners Toccoa Service Center include suicide prevention services, supported employment and court-ordered outpatient treatment.
+Avita Community Partners Toccoa Service Center offers behavior modification, dialectical behavior therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Avita Community Partners Toccoa Service Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and veterans.
+Additional services offered at Avita Community Partners Toccoa Service Center include case management, family psychoeducation and psychosocial rehabilitation services.

+Learn MoreGeorgia Mountains Community Services is a mental health treatment clinic in Hartwell, Georgia, located at 228 North College Avenue, in the 30643 zip code.
+Georgia Mountains Community Services provides telemedicine/telehealth and outpatient treatment.
+Georgia Mountains Community Services provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents, young adults and adults.
+Georgia Mountains Community Services also supports people requiring dual diagnosis treatment, transitional age young adults and seniors or older adults.
+Additional services provided by Georgia Mountains Community Services consist of court-ordered outpatient treatment, case management and supported employment.

-Learn MoreAvita Community Partners Hartwell Service Center is a mental health treatment clinic in Hartwell, Georgia, located at 228 North College Avenue, in the 30643 zip code.
-Avita Community Partners Hartwell Service Center provides outpatient treatment and telemedicine/telehealth.
-Avita Community Partners Hartwell Service Center provides couples/family therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
+Learn MoreAvita Community Partners Hartwell Service Center is a mental health facility in Hartwell, GA, located at 228 North College Avenue, 30643 zip code area.
+Avita Community Partners Hartwell Service Center provides telemedicine/telehealth and outpatient treatment.
+Avita Community Partners Hartwell Service Center provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
 Avita Community Partners Hartwell Service Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Avita Community Partners Hartwell Service Center consist of case management, suicide prevention services and family psychoeducation.
+Additional services offered by Avita Community Partners Hartwell Service Center consist of case management, court-ordered outpatient treatment and supported employment.

-Learn MoreGeorgia Mountains Community Services is a mental health facility in Hartwell, GA, located at 228 North College Avenue, 30643 zip code area.
-Georgia Mountains Community Services provides outpatient treatment and telemedicine/telehealth.
-Georgia Mountains Community Services provides group therapy, cognitive behavioral therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Georgia Mountains Community Services also supports transitional age young adults, seniors or older adults and children/adolescents with serious emotional disturbance.
-Additional services offered by Georgia Mountains Community Services consist of family psychoeducation, case management and supported employment.

-Learn MoreGreenville Mental Health Center is a mental health treatment center in Greenville, South Carolina, located at 124 Mallard Street, part of the 29601 zip code.
+Learn MoreGreenville Mental Health Center is a mental health clinic in Greenville, SC, located at 124 Mallard Street, in the 29601 zip code.
 Greenville Mental Health Center provides outpatient treatment.
-Greenville Mental Health Center also offers dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
-Greenville Mental Health Center supports clients referred from the court/judicial system, people with trauma and seniors or older adults.
-Greenville Mental Health Center also provides suicide prevention services, assertive community treatment and supported employment.
+Greenville Mental Health Center offers trauma therapy, couples/family therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Greenville Mental Health Center also supports seniors or older adults, people with trauma and clients referred from the court/judicial system.
+More services at Greenville Mental Health Center include case management, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreSpringbrook Behavioral Health System is a mental health center in Travelers Rest, South Carolina, located at 1 Havenwood Lane, 29690 zip code.
-Springbrook Behavioral Health System provides hospital inpatient treatment and residential treatment.
-Springbrook Behavioral Health System offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
-Springbrook Behavioral Health System also supports people with PTSD, veterans and people requiring dual diagnosis treatment.
-More services available at Springbrook Behavioral Health System include education services, family psychoeducation and suicide prevention services.
+Springbrook Behavioral Health System provides residential treatment and hospital inpatient treatment.
+Springbrook Behavioral Health System offers couples/family therapy, trauma therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Springbrook Behavioral Health System also supports people with PTSD, transitional age young adults and veterans.
+More services available at Springbrook Behavioral Health System include family psychoeducation, case management and education services.

 Learn MoreGreater Greenville Mental Health Foothills Family Resources is a mental health treatment center in Slater, SC, located at 5 Main Street, 29683 zip code area.
 Greater Greenville Mental Health Foothills Family Resources provides outpatient treatment.
-Greater Greenville Mental Health Foothills Family Resources offers group therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and children / adolescents.
-Greater Greenville Mental Health Foothills Family Resources also supports seniors or older adults, people with PTSD and people with serious mental illness.
-Additional services at Greater Greenville Mental Health Foothills Family Resources consist of family psychoeducation, supported employment and court-ordered outpatient treatment.
+Greater Greenville Mental Health Foothills Family Resources offers trauma therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Greater Greenville Mental Health Foothills Family Resources also supports people with trauma, transitional age young adults and people with serious mental illness.
+Additional services at Greater Greenville Mental Health Foothills Family Resources consist of chronic disease/illness management, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreAvita Community Partners Habersham County Mh/sa Clinic is a mental health clinic in Demorest, Georgia, located at 196 Scoggins Drive, 30535.
 Avita Community Partners Habersham County Mh/sa Clinic offers telemedicine/telehealth and outpatient treatment.
-Avita Community Partners Habersham County Mh/sa Clinic provides behavior modification, couples/family therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Avita Community Partners Habersham County Mh/sa Clinic provides psychotropic medication, couples/family therapy and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
 Avita Community Partners Habersham County Mh/sa Clinic also supports people requiring dual diagnosis treatment.
-Some other services provided by Avita Community Partners Habersham County Mh/sa Clinic include suicide prevention services, family psychoeducation and case management.
+Some other services provided by Avita Community Partners Habersham County Mh/sa Clinic include suicide prevention services, psychosocial rehabilitation services and supported employment.

 Learn MoreAppalachian Community Services is a mental health facility in Franklin, NC, located at 100 Thomas Heights Road, in the 28734 zip code.
-Appalachian Community Services provides telemedicine/telehealth and outpatient treatment.
-Appalachian Community Services provides psychotropic medication, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Appalachian Community Services also supports clients referred from the court/judicial system, people with PTSD and LGBT.
-Some other services available at Appalachian Community Services include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and illness management and recovery.
+Appalachian Community Services provides outpatient treatment and telemedicine/telehealth.
+Appalachian Community Services provides couples/family therapy, group therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
+Appalachian Community Services also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services available at Appalachian Community Services include mentoring/peer support/consumer-run services, psychosocial rehabilitation services and court-ordered outpatient treatment.

 Learn MorePiedmont Center For Mental Health Services Adult Services is one of mental health facilities in Simpsonville, South Carolina, located at 20 Powderhorn Road, 29681 zip code.
-Piedmont Center For Mental Health Services Adult Services provides telemedicine/telehealth and outpatient treatment.
-Piedmont Center For Mental Health Services Adult Services provides behavior modification, individual psychotherapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
-Piedmont Center For Mental Health Services Adult Services also supports transitional age young adults and people with serious mental illness.
-Additional services provided at Piedmont Center For Mental Health Services Adult Services include case management, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Piedmont Center For Mental Health Services Adult Services provides outpatient treatment and telemedicine/telehealth.
+Piedmont Center For Mental Health Services Adult Services provides group therapy, psychotropic medication and dialectical behavior therapy to adults, children / adolescents and young adults.
+Piedmont Center For Mental Health Services Adult Services also supports people with serious mental illness and transitional age young adults.
+Additional services provided at Piedmont Center For Mental Health Services Adult Services include case management, court-ordered outpatient treatment and housing services.

 Learn MoreCarolina Center For Behavioral Health is a mental health clinic in Greer, SC, located at 2700 East Phillips Road, 29650 zip code area.
-Carolina Center For Behavioral Health provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Carolina Center For Behavioral Health offers integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
+Carolina Center For Behavioral Health provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Carolina Center For Behavioral Health offers trauma therapy, cognitive behavioral therapy and electroconvulsive therapy to young adults, adults and seniors 65 or older.
 Carolina Center For Behavioral Health also supports seniors or older adults.
-Additional services offered at Carolina Center For Behavioral Health include psychosocial rehabilitation services, illness management and recovery and family psychoeducation.
+Additional services offered at Carolina Center For Behavioral Health include psychosocial rehabilitation services, family psychoeducation and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.